 This idea that the life is just a dream, meaning an illusion, is very fashionable in the Western world interested in Hindus yoga and oriental philosophies.
 The question is: did Chuang-tzu also believe in this idea?
 Can we find traces of the belief in the illusion of life at Taoist authors?

 Some commentators would agree.
 We have a different opinion.

 Chuang Tzu says: "By and by comes the great awakening, and then we may find out that this life is really an extended dream."

-But to say that nobody is real, that we are all just dreams, that the dreams multiply in other dreams and so forth, this is not Chuang-tzu philosophical position but an elegant manner to criticize the speculative thinking.
+Finally to say that nobody is real, that we are all just dreams, that the dreams multiply in other dreams and so forth, this is not Chuang-tzu philosophical position but an elegant manner of make fun of the formal thinking.

 Copyright Way of Perfect Emptiness, 2021.
 All rights reserved.